 Improved access would have a modest impact on the ability of police services to handle the increase in local traffic congestion and to respond to occasional emergency calls on the new highway within the CBJ.
 The Juneau Police Department is currently operating at the limits of its capacity and would need to create and fund new positions that incorporate new responsibilities to maintain its existing service level.
 The Alaska State Troopers, under the Department of Public Safety, do not provide enforcement services within the municipalities, but respond to calls everywhere else in the boroughs.
 Troopers would respond to calls in the Alternative 2B corridor.
 If Alternative 2B is implemented, the Department of Public Safety may need to reallocate some of its resources to adjust to the additional needs in the corridor.
-Alaska State Troopers would patrol the highway en route.
+Alaska State Troopers would be responsible for the highway north of Eldred Rock in the Haines Borough, and would patrol the highway en route.